SlvtMks/SlvtMks/README.md

-- 👋 Hi, I’m @SlvtMks
+🧭 About me
-- 👀 I’m interested in machine learning
+- 👀 Interested in Data Science
-- 🌱 I’m currently learning Python, ML, ...
+- 🌱 Currently learning: Python (data stack), ML, statistics, SQL
+- 🧱 Building a portfolio: from data → EDA → model → evaluation → results
-- 💞️ I’m looking to collaborate on learning ML engineering
+- 🤝 Open to collaboration: study projects, code reviews, ML engineering learning together
-- 📫 You can reach me by TG: @slvtmks
+- 🎯 Looking for junior Data Scientist / ML opportunities (remote)

 <!---
 SlvtMks/SlvtMks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.